MORE ON MINDFULNESS: NEVER MIND THE MIND

 Stress is the Newest Bogeyman

 Studies at Massachusetts General Hospital in Boston claim that Mindfulness meditation causes brain changes for the better.
-Nearby is the Center for Mindfulness (formerly the Stress Reduction Clinic) at the University of Massachusetts Medical School, founded in 1979 by Zen Buddhist Jon Kabat-Zinn (http://www.umassmed.edu/Content.aspx?id=41252).
+Nearby is the Center for Mindfulness (formerly the Stress Reduction Clinic) at the University of Massachusetts Medical School, founded in 1979 by Zen Buddhist Jon Kabat-Zinn.
 Kabat-Zinn’s stress reduction and mindfulness program has spread to dozens of hospitals and medical centers around the country.

 The article cites an earlier study that showed “decrease in gray matter in the amygdala, a region of the brain that affects fear and stress, which correlated with a change in self-reported stress levels.”
 Whether this decrease really indicates stress reduction, temporary or permanent, is not known.
 Showing cause and effect in the brain is difficult with something as vague and varied as meditation (there are a variety of ways to meditate).
 Moreover, there are other ways to reduce stress.
+Studies of mindfulness continue to remain inconclusive on its benefits:

 There has been a great effort on the part of alternative treatment practitioners to emphasize stress in the culture, which then allows them to advocate their particular remedies for it.
 This effort has succeeded to the extent that people automatically accept the need for stress reduction techniques without thinking about whether stress really is such a problem for them, and whether one needs to practice the recommended techniques in order to reduce their alleged stress.